 Sign up for intramurals, theater, band, student government, or any activity that puts you on a team or in a group situation.
 It is a great way to meet groups of students who share the same interest.

 Join the Commuter Club

 The Commuter Club at UNH is committed to serving as a voice for commuter students on campus.
 They plan commuter programming and start initiatives to make the campus more commuter-friendly.
-To join the Commuter Club, find them on Charger Connection in the Student Activities tab of the insideUNH portal.
+To join the Commuter Club, find them on Charger Connection in the Charger Connection tab of the insideUNH portal.

 You must go out and take advantage of all the opportunities that are offered to you at UNH.
 If you make the extra effort to get involved, you will be rewarded in many ways and will get the most out of your college experience!